oroinc/documentation/commerce/install_upgrade/upgrade/index.rst

 3. Stop all running consumers.

-4. Create backups of your Database and Code.
+4. Create backups of your database and source code.

-5. Pull the changes from the necessary application repository (e.g. ``https://github.com/orocommerce/orocommerce-application.git``) or download the latest OroCommerce version from the `download section on the orocommerce.com <http://www.orocommerce.com/download>`_ , unpack archive and overwrite existing system files.
+5. Pull the changes from the necessary branch (`1.6`) or tag (`1.6.1`) in the application repository (e.g. ``https://github.com/orocommerce/orocommerce-application.git``) or download the latest OroCommerce version from the `download section on the oroinc.com/orocommerce <https://oroinc.com/orocrm/download>`_ , unpack archive and overwrite existing system files.

    .. note::